trevor-smith/trevor-smith.github.io/_posts/2015-04-27-predicting-foreign-gross.md

 Some other interesting things I learned when building predictive models for each country:

 - you can't generalize a model for every country!
 I ended up having to build a model for every single country because different things impact foreign revenue for different countries.
+Please see [this post][3] for how I handled generating models for all countries
 - fantasy, animation, action were the most country agnostic genres
 - foreign genre was country dependent AKA if the American movie was about something in their country, revenue would be higher
 - Poland seemed to prefer Dramas...this feature would positively impact revenue in Poland